DON’T MISS

 As the days grew longer, workers were no longer needed during all daylight hours.
 Sechseläuten was the day workers switched from winter to summer hours.
 From this day until the end of summer, work ended at the six o'clock ringing of the bells, as opposed to sundown.
 This was a reason to celebrate for the city’s residents, who now had some time off while there was still daylight.

 The festival has been held in the city for hundreds of years, but the official ceremony as we know it today only came with the addition of the Böögg in 1902.
 In 1951, the date of the festival was moved from the first Monday after the vernal equinox - when the sun is pointed directly at the equator - to the third Monday in April.
+However, this date is not set in stone, with Sechseläuten in 2025 taking place on the fourth Monday (April 28).

 What is the Böögg?

 The Böögg (also known as the bogeyman) developed separately from Sechseläuten itself.
 In the festival today, the Böögg is a statue made out of straw and thread that resembles a snowman.
 The head of the Böögg is filled with fireworks and explosives, meant to go off as the figure is burnt.
-The original figures were scary looking ragdolls that were placed in different areas of the city and burnt during springtime - meant to symbolise mischief and designed to "scare" children
+The original figures were scary-looking ragdolls that were placed in different areas of the city and burnt during springtime - meant to symbolise mischief and designed to "scare" children.

 The Böögg was incorporated into the Sechseläuten parade in 1902 and has been a staple to this day.
 Now, the Böögg is erected in Sechseläuten square near Bellevue and Stadelhofen on the Monday of the festival.